Kernel Density Estimation based Factored Relevance Model for Multi-Contextual Point-of-Interest Recommendation: Results and Discussion

 \subsection{Overall Observations}

-Table \ref{Table:ResultsCombined2} shows the results obtained by each contextual recommendation approach that we investigated, as outlined in Section \ref{ss:methods}.
-We present a summary of the optimal results for both the location-based and the location + trip-qualifier based approaches in the same table for the sake of readability.
-Each method was separately optimized with grid search on the nDCG@5 metric, the official metric to rank systems in the TREC-CS task.

-Since the effectiveness of a particular approach (e.g. FRLM) in comparison to a baseline (e.g. RLM) is comparable across the same setting (i.e., location-only or location + soft constraints), we present the comparable rows in separate colour codes (light-grey for the location-only results, i.e., $\psi_l$, and no colour for the soft constraints based results, i.e., $\psi_s$ and $\psi_j$,) so that only the rows with the same colour code are comparable to each other.
+Table \ref{Table:ResultsCombined2_psi_l} and \ref{Table:ResultsCombined2_psi_j} show the results obtained by each contextual recommendation approach that we investigated, as outlined in Section \ref{ss:methods}.
+Each method was separately optimized with grid search on the nDCG@5 metric, the official metric to rank systems in the TREC-CS task. \hltIRJ{Since the effectiveness of a particular approach (e.g. FRLM) in comparison to a baseline (e.g. RLM) is comparable across the same setting (i.e., location-only or location + soft constraints), we present the optimal results for location only setting (i.e., $\psi_l$) in Table }\ref{Table:ResultsCombined2_psi_l}\hltIRJ{, and the optimal results for location +\emph{soft} constraints setting (i.e., $\psi_s$ and $\psi_j$) in Table }\ref{Table:ResultsCombined2_psi_j}.

-In summary, from Table \ref{Table:ResultsCombined2} we can see that the word semantics based extension of our proposed factored relevance model, i.e., KDEFRLM, outperforms all other methods for both the location-only (hard) and `location + trip-qualifier' (hard and soft) constrained contextual POI recommendation tasks.
+In summary, from Table \ref{Table:ResultsCombined2_psi_l} and \ref{Table:ResultsCombined2_psi_j} we can see that the word semantics based extension of our proposed factored relevance model, i.e., KDEFRLM, outperforms all other methods for both the location-only (hard) and `location + trip-qualifier' (hard and soft) constrained contextual POI recommendation tasks.
 A paired $t$-test showed that the improvements in nDCG@5, nDCG@10, nDCG, P@5, P@10, and MAP with KDEFLRM were statistically significant (95\% confidence level) in comparison to the three strongest baselines: BL5 (KDERLM), BL11 (Hybrid) and BL1 (BM25).
 We now highlight and comment on the key observations from our set of experiments.